fdazen/fda-documentation/single_reservation.md

 ![Solo_res_19.png]({{site.baseurl}}/images/Solo_res_19.png)

-**Note**: credit card information entered into the reservation folio **will not** be saved under the Guest Profile.
+{{site.data.alerts.note}} credit card information entered into the reservation folio **will not** be saved under the Guest Profile.
 This means that unless you have saved the card directly in the guest's _profile_, under the _Prifile Tab_, the credit card information is not going to be saved.
-If you need instructions on how to record credit card information into Guest Profiles, please go to the **Profile** section of this manual!
+If you need instructions on how to record credit card information into Guest Profiles, please go to the **Profile** section of this manual!  {{site.data.alerts.end}}

 ###**Rate Information**